edgarlr/edgarlr.com/_posts/share-button-using-web-share-api.md

 ### Copy to the clipboard

-We are gonna use the `navigator.clipboard` which is supported by most of the modern browsers.
+And finally, we are gonna use the `navigator.clipboard` which is supported by most of the modern browsers.

 ![navigator clipboard support on mozilla.com](https://res.cloudinary.com/dliiwavlg/image/upload/v1614125566/Screen_Shot_2021-02-15_at_17.27.48.png_bpzpz0.png)
 _`Navigator.Clipboard` support on [developr.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API)_